LEADERSHIP Camden County

 - September – Orientation & Team Building – This is an opportunity for the class to meet their other classmates, share information about themselves and for developing the team.

-- October – Leadership Dynamics and Tour of Camden County – The class experiences a leadership panel and develop a vision for Camden County.
+- October – Leadership Dynamics and Community Assessment – The class experiences a leadership panel and develop a vision for Camden County.
 The group will participate in the True Colors session.

 - November – Infrastructure – The class learns and discusses infrastructure systems in place and the needs in the future as it impacts the community.